 Let’s dive in.

 Quality score will change based on what device is being used.
-The best way to capitalize off this is to ensure that your site experience is optimized for mobile and that you are targeting those users with mobile-friendly ads.
+The best way to capitalize on this is to ensure that your site experience is optimized for mobile and that you are targeting those users with mobile-friendly ads.
 Google doesn’t require that you have a separate mobile site, but you should make sure that your site is easy to navigate and intuitive for a user on mobile.

 The matching a search to the user’s intention is vital to a good Quality Score.
 Focus on delivering relevant ads that answer the searcher’s intent.